Numerical analysis of a baryon and its dilatation modes in holographic QCD: Introduction

 In the leading order of 1/$N_c$ expansion, the effective theory of the D8 brane in the D4-brane-induced background gravity is expressed with the Dirac-Born-Infeld (DBI) action and the Chern-Simons (CS) term.
 The leading order of $1/\lambda$ expansion is the DBI action, and the next leading of $1/\lambda$ is the CS term.
 Expanding the DBI action with $1/\lambda$, the leading order becomes a five-dimensional Yang-Mills theory in flavor space in a curved space, where a background gravity appears only in the fifth dimension.
 The CS term is a topological term responsible for anomalies in QCD.
-The gauge field is decomposed to meson fields, Although the meson sector results are successful with mass, coupling constant and phenomenological law, baryons do not appear explicitly.
-This is similar situation with the Skyrme model \cite{ZB96}.
+In holographic QCD, the five-dimensional holographic field is decomposed into four-dimensional meson fields, and this theory is successful in the mesons sector, that is, it describes low-lying meson masses, inter-meson couplings, and phenomenological laws in hadron physics \cite{SS05}.
+Regarding baryonic degrees of freedom, baryons do not appear explicitly in the holographic action.
+In fact, the baryon does not appear as a system component in holographic QCD.

-In 1980s, Witten restored the Skyrmion description of baryon \cite{S61} from a large $N_c$ viewpoint.
-The large $N_c$ effective theory includes only mesons because QCD is reduced into a weak-coupling theory of mesons and glueballs in the large $N_c$ limit \cite{W79}.
-Regarding baryonic degrees of freedom, the baryon does not appear as a system component since its mass increases ${\mathcal O}(N_c)$, and it is described with a soliton of mesons such as the Skyrmion \cite{S61,W79}.
+The absence of baryons in the effective action is a general result due to the large $N_c$ argument, because QCD is reduced into a weak-coupling theory of mesons and glueballs in the large $N_c$ limit \cite{W79}, where the baryon mass increases as ${\mathcal O}(N_c)$ and the baryon do not appear in the effective action.
+In the large $N_c$ argument, the baryon is considered to appear as a soliton of mesons such as the Skyrmion in the Skyrme model \cite{S61,W79,ZB96}.

+Here, we briefly mention a historical overview of the Skyrme model.
+The Skyrme model is a low-energy effective theory in hadron physics, first proposed by Skyrme in 1961 \cite{S61}.
+After the quark model was proposed in 1964 \cite{GZ64}, main researches of strong interaction and hadrons were shifted to the quark theory, which was eventually developed into QCD.
+In 1979, Witten revived the Skyrme soliton picture of baryons from a large $N_c$ viewpoint of QCD \cite{W79}, although the direct relation between the Skyrme model and QCD has not been clear.
+In 2005, Sakai and Sugimoto showed a theoretical explicit connection between massless QCD and the Skyrme Lagrangian, which is derived as the pion sector in holographic QCD, using the gauge/gravity duality for a D-brane system \cite{SS05}.
+(Actually, the Sakai-Sugimoto model reduces into the Skyrme model, when massive mesons are dropped off, leaving only light pions.)

-Also for holographic QCD, which is derived with large $N_c$ and is described with only meson fields, the baryon is described as a soliton of mesons, that is, a topological object like a brane-induces Skyrmion \cite{NSK07, NSK09} or an instanton-like object \cite{W98b, HSSY07}.
+Now, let us concentrate on baryons in holographic QCD.
+Also for holographic QCD, which is derived with large $N_c$ and is described with only meson fields, the baryon is described as a chiral soliton of mesons, that is, a topological object like a brane-induces Skyrmion \cite{NSK07, NSK09} or an instanton-like object \cite{W98b, HSSY07}.
 In fact, the baryon appears as an spatially extended object in holographic QCD.